dspytdao/PARSIQ-CryptoPunks/README.md

 We created PARSIQ Platform Smart Triggers that react to CryptoPunks directly related on-chain events and follow custom logic to deliver all necessary transaction information about the price action.

+Offers for Sale of the limited CryptoPunks are particularly vital to traders and collectors.
+New listings might prove to be an opportunity to profit from the immediate purchase.
+While for traders new sales provide indicators for the health of demand/supply within the collections as well as for the market, in general.

 The Link to the project on PARSIQ: https://portal.parsiq.net/monitoring/projects/6ba2e00f-813c-4f5c-bf36-c5d53cbd7791/triggers

 Cryptopunks is the NFT collection of 10000 uniquely generated characters.
 The collection has a highest market capitalisation and market volume as of Novemeber 4th 2021.